dogiparthyanand/SHA256_project/README.md

 References:-

-1. Algorithm Definition (Required Source)
+1. Algorithm Definition.

 This covers the theoretical, structural, and pseudocode requirements for SHA-256. https://en.wikipedia.org/wiki/SHA-2

-2. Input Data Source (Required Text)
+2. Input Data Source

 This citation covers the massive text data (Book of Mark) used as input for your hash function.